JanusGraph/janusgraph/janusgraph-dist/src/assembly/static/README.txt

-Titan: Distributed Graph Database
+JanusGraph: Distributed Graph Database

-Titan is a distributed graph database optimized for storing and processing large-scale graphs within a multi-machine cluster.
+JanusGraph is a distributed graph database optimized for storing and processing large-scale graphs within a multi-machine cluster.

-Titan documentation can be found online at:
+JanusGraph documentation can be found online at:

   http://s3.thinkaurelius.com/docs/titan/current/